 - connect with more than 200 alumni working on similar projects around the world; and

 - launch profitable conservation businesses or market-based environmental policies.

 The first half of the curriculum is focused on the principles of free market environmentalism.
 The schedule includes lectures, Socratic discussions, and case studies.
 The first week also features several presentations by enviropreneurs-in-action and field trips to nearby properties and businesses where the principles of profitable environmental stewardship come to life.

 The second half of the curriculum focuses on skills and professional development with classroom sessions on business planning and execution, marketing, project management, communication, capital acquisition and fundraising, to name a few.
 Business/project development is the top priority of the Institute, so we devote significant time in the second week to one-on-one mentoring sessions with faculty.

 The Enviropreneur Institute concludes with each Fellow pitching their business/project plan to a panel of accomplished entrepreneurs, investors, and environmentalists.
 These pitches are the culmination of the creative thinking and project development that occurs during the Institute.

 Note: This curriculum changes from year to year.

-The PEI faculty is comprised of leading scholars in environmental economics and policy, conservationists, business experts, and alumni of the program.
-Because mentoring is a core component of the program, faculty members are chosen not only for their ability to conceive and execute successful business ventures, but for their commitment to sharing their knowledge with others.
+The Institute faculty is comprised of business leaders, scholars in environmental economics and policy, conservationists, and alumni of the program.
+Because mentoring is a core component of the program, faculty members are chosen not only for their ability to conceive and execute successful business and/or conservation ventures, but for their commitment to sharing their knowledge with others.